How to Fix Common TypeScript Type Errors: Practical Guide With Examples

 Object Is Possibly 'undefined' or 'null' (TS2532 / TS18048)

-With strictNullChecks enabled (and it should be), TypeScript forces you to handle cases where a value might be null or undefined.
+With strictNullChecks enabled (and you should have it on), TypeScript forces you to handle the possibility that something might not exist.

 function getUser(id: number): User | undefined {